 Similarly you have your routes on the map, the pedometer (of course) and the connected apps log.

-Breeze is the from Runkeeper company (pedometer app #5 above) and is exclusive for iPhones.
+Breeze is the from Runkeeper company (pedometer app #5 above) and is exclusive for iPhones (only available in the US).
 Breeze goes beyond Runkeeper by keeping you motivated in between your walking sessions.

 The app keeps you motivates and pushes you with notifications.
 You will get daily goals as notifications to your phone.
 And the app also keeps you updated with how you are progressing with your goals.